Introduction

 -

-Religion or Belief: Includes any religion, religious belief, or philosophical belief, as well as a lack of belief.
+Religion or Belief: Includes any religion or philosophical belief, as well as lack of belief.
+This could involve accommodating religious dress codes at work or allowing time off for religious observances.

 -